vlandham/captain_z/out/captain_z.ebook.md

 Captain Z is well on her way to finding out what secrets Castle Island really hold.

-And now there is this mysterious note with its jumble of letters.
+And now there is also this mysterious note with its jumble of letters.
 It belonged to Captain Spears.
 Now it is in the pocket of Captain Zephyr.
-But as to what it said, or who it was from, we have no idea.
+But as to what it says, or who it is from, we have no idea.

 Will Captain Spears find our hero, Captain Z?